Efficient Self-supervised Vision Transformers for Representation Learning: Introduction

 \section{Introduction}

-Self-supervised learning (SSL) with Transformers~\cite{vaswani2017attention} has become a de facto standard of model choice in natural language processing (NLP).
+Self-supervised learning (SSL) with Transformers~\citep{vaswani2017attention} has become a de facto standard of model choice in natural language processing (NLP).
 The dominant approaches such as GPT~\citep{radford2018improving} and BERT~\citep{devlin2019bert} are pre-training on a large text corpus and then fine-tuning to various smaller task-specific datasets, showing superior performance.
 Larger Transformers pre-trained with larger-scale language datasets often lead to a stronger generalization ability, demonstrated by improved performance in downsteam tasks (with no sign of performance saturation yet), as exemplified in GPT-3~\citep{brown2020language}.

 In computer vision (CV), however, self-supervised visual representation learning is still dominated by convolutional neural networks (CNNs).
-Sharing a similar goal/spirit with NLP, SSL in CV aims to learn general-purpose image features from raw pixels without relying on manual supervisions, and the learned networks serve as the backbone of various downstream tasks such as classification, detection and segmentation.
+Sharing a similar goal/spirit with NLP, SSL in CV aims to learn general-purpose image features from raw pixels without relying on manual supervisions, and the learned networks are expected to serve as the backbone of various downstream tasks such as classification, detection and segmentation.
 Recently, impressive performance have been achieved by CNN-based SSL, outperforming state-of-the-art (SoTA) fully-supervised pre-training methods~\citep{he2020momentum,caron2020unsupervised} on tasks with a limited number of labels.
-The key to success is contrastive learning: maximizing agreement of learned representations between differently augmented views of the same example.
-Recent works, including SimCLR-v2~\citep{chen2020big}, BYOL~\citep{grill2020bootstrap} and SwAV~\cite{caron2020unsupervised}, have scaled up the model of CNN-based contrastive learning to hundreds of millions of parameters.
+The key to success is view-level learning: maximizing agreement of learned representations between differently augmented views of the same example.
+Recent works, including SimCLR-v2~\citep{chen2020big}, BYOL~\citep{grill2020bootstrap} and SwAV~\citep{caron2020unsupervised}, have scaled up the CNN-based models to hundreds of millions of parameters.
 However, SSL has not enjoyed the same scaling success in CV as that in NLP.

 Several attempts have been made to close the gap by combining SSL with Transformer and self-attention architectures.
 Early works include Selfie~\citep{trinh2019selfie}, which generalizes the concept of masked language modeling of BERT for images.
 The idea has been recently revisited in Vision Transformer (ViT)~\citep{dosovitskiy2020image} via pre-training on a much larger scale dataset, \eg JFT-300M.
 ImageGPT (iGPT)~\citep{chen2020generative} generalizes the concept of auto-regressive language modeling of GPT for images, showing encouraging ImageNet recognition accuracy with a large model size.
 Contrastive learning with ViT has also been studied very recently in DINO~\citep{caron2021emerging} and MoCo-v3~\citep{chen2021empirical}, where new SoTA result by linear probe evaluation on ImageNet-1K is achieved, by exhaustively consuming computation resource on full self-attention operators with long sequences of split image patches.